An overview of the Windsor Framework

 What are the different elements that the Windsor Framework will introduce?

-The agreement puts in place a full set of new arrangements including a new ‘green lane’ for movements of goods between Great Britain and Northern Ireland.
+The agreement puts in place a full set of new arrangements including new simplified processes for movements of goods between Great Britain and Northern Ireland.
 This will mean that traders moving goods destined for Northern Ireland will be freed of unnecessary paperwork, checks and duties, using only ordinary commercial information rather than customs processes or complex certification requirements.

-Please visit our UKIMS page for more information and guidance on how to apply.
+Please visit the UKIMS page for more information and guidance on how to apply.

 As a result of the Windsor Framework, the Government is able to introduce a scheme to reimburse the payment of EU customs duties paid on goods moved into Northern Ireland that were not sold or used in the EU.